Charly Laliberté Laurent: 2024–25 season: World Junior bronze

 During the early off-season, Laliberté Laurent suffered a torn labrum in his right shoulder.
 In June, he travelled to France to have surgery performed and underwent a six-month rehabilitation process at the Centre Européen de Rééducation du Sportif in Capbreton.
 Following that, he returned to Quebec and resumed training with Ariano Kent in December.

 The following month, Ariano Kent/Laliberté Laurent returned to competition at the 2025 Canadian Junior Championships, where they won the silver medal behind Kemp/Elizarov.
 The following week, the pair competed on the junior level at the 2025 Bavarian Open and won the bronze medal.

 Selected to compete at the 2025 World Junior Championships in Debrecen, Hungary, Ariano Kent/Laliberté Laurent placed fourth in short program and third in the free skate, winning the bronze medal overall.
 Laliberté Laurent called this result "a dream come true."
 “During my rehab, the first six months, I really thought I would never be coming back to the ice," said Laliberte-Laurent.
 "But now I’m here.
 I feel like this episode only made us stronger and made this result today possible.
 We are super happy!”

 In July 2025, it was announced that the pair had parted ways.

+Partnership with Nina Ouelette

+In December 2025, it was announced that Laliberté Laurent had teamed up with American figure skater, Nina Ouelette, and that the pair would represent Canada.